-Do Not Accept a Settlement Offer Too Quickly
+Do Not Accept a Quick Settlement Offer from the Insurance Company

 If the insurance company acknowledges liability for the pedestrian accident, it may offer a quick settlement to resolve the injury claim.
 These offers are typically lower than the actual value of the claim.
 The insurance company might try to settle a pedestrian accident claim before you speak with an attorney or complete your medical treatment plan because it may save thousands of dollars.